Bubastite Portal

 The temple wall depicts a list of city states conquered by Shoshenq I in his Near Eastern military campaigns.

-The Bubastite Portal gate is located in Karnak, within the Precinct of Amun-Re temple complex, between the temple of Ramesses III and the second pylon.
+The Bubastite Portal is a gate is located in Karnak, within the Precinct of Amun-Re temple complex, between the temple of Ramesses III and the second pylon.
 It records the conquests and military campaigns c.
 925 BC of Shoshenq I, of the Twenty-second Dynasty.
 Shoshenq has been identified with the biblical Shishaq, such that the relief is also known as the Shishak Inscription or Shishaq Relief.